Skip to main content

 Open access publishing costs are mainly paid through the following routes:

-• funder pays - some funders may have direct mechanisms for making open access payments.
-Wellcome Trust is one of these - see below
+• funder pays - some funders have direct mechanisms for making open access payments, Wellcome Trust is one of these - see below.
+Other funder programmes, like Horizon Europe, may allow publishing costs to be paid from a research grant.
+Where this is the case, the University expects these funds to be used first before applying to the central fund.

-• transformative agreements - these include Read and Publish subscription packages which cover or offset the costs of publishing and reading for hybrid journals which charge both Article Processing Charges (APCs) for open access publishing and subscription fees to access subscription only content.
+• transformative agreements - these include Read and Publish subscription deals which offset the costs of publishing and reading for hybrid journals.
+These are journals which contain both fully open and paywalled content, and charge both Article Processing Charges (APCs) for immediate open access and subscription fees for access to subscription only content.

-Only Transformative Agreements negotiated for the UK by Jisc currently meet funder and University open access requirements.
+Only Transformative Agreements negotiated for the UK HE sector through Jisc currently meet funder and University open access requirements.
 See What is a transformative agreement?

 Funders paying open access costs directly